programmfabrik/easydb-documentation/content/tools/jsonimport/_index.en.md

 The JSON importer can be used to bulk import data in [JSON format](/en/technical/datamanagement/jsonimport/).

+A step by step tutorial on how to generate JSON Payloads can be found [here](/en/tutorials/jsonimport/).

 The importer can be found under "Tools &gt; JSON Importer".

 The configuration for the JSON importer can be uploaded in a manifest file \(.json\).
 The manifest contains payloads and other information which will preset the importer.